Skip to main content

 • Do it in conveyor manner to guarantee enough time to handle late-coming slashing incidents (more details here)

-A NETWORK_EPOCH is a period during which a certain operator set, obtained from the captured stake, operates for the network's benefit.
-Note that it’s not required to network’s epoch be same as the vault’s epoch.
-Instead the network’s epoch plus the vault's veto phase duration should not exceed the duration of the vault's epoch to ensure that withdrawals do not impact the captured stake and after veto phase there is time to actually slash the operator:
+A NETWORK_EPOCH is a period during which a certain operator set, obtained from the captured stake, operates for the network’s benefit.
+Note that the network’s epoch is not required to be the same as the vault’s epoch.
+Instead, the network’s epoch plus the slashing delay should not exceed the duration of the vault’s epoch to ensure that withdrawals do not impact the captured stake:

 This design ensures that the network has a stable set of operators for each epoch while allowing for periodic updates and maintain the integrity of the staking and slashing mechanisms.